brianglass/anastasis/files/lesser_hours.md

 **Theotokion.**

-Because we have no boldness on account of our many sins, entreat the One born of you, O Virgin Mother of God; for a MotherÂ’s plea has great force for the kindness of the Master.
+Because we have no boldness on account of our many sins, entreat the One born of you, O Virgin Mother of God; for a Mother’s plea has great force for the kindness of the Master.
 Do not despise the supplications of sinners, O all-holy, for he is merciful, and able to save, he who even accepted to suffer for us.

 ****

 Then at once:

 Let your mercies, O Lord, come quickly to our aid, for we are utterly poor; help us, O God our Saviour, for the glory of your name.
-O Lord, deliver us, and have mercy on our sins, for your nameÂ’s sake.
+O Lord, deliver us, and have mercy on our sins, for your name’s sake.

 ****